Original Article

 Abstract

-Results: One hundred fifty-five cases with arrhythmia and 144 controls were recruited for this study.
-The mean score of the perceived stress was 30.6 in cases and 25.07 in controls (P< 0.001).
-Stress-related symptoms including palpitation and chest discomfort were more common in patients with arrhythmia than healthy controls (P = 0.015 and P< 0.001 respectively).
-The risk of arrhythmia was independently associated with sex, diabetes mellitus, dyslipidemia, hypothyroidism, cardiomyopathy, concentration difficulty, chest discomfort, and stress score in the multivariate logistic regression model.
+Results: A total of 155 cases with arrhythmia and 144 controls were enrolled.
+In the case group, the mean age was 53.99 years (±14.23), with 100 males (64.5%) and 55 females (35.5%).
+In the control group, the mean age was 48.53 years (±13.59), with 73 males (50.7%) and 71 females (49.3%).
+The mean perceived stress score was 30.6 in cases and 25.07 in controls (P<0.001).
+Stress-related symptoms, including palpitation and chest discomfort, were more common in patients with arrhythmia than in healthy controls (P=0.015 and P<0.001, respectively).
+In multivariate logistic regression analysis, the risk of arrhythmia was independently associated with sex, diabetes mellitus, dyslipidemia, cardiomyopathy, concentration difficulty, chest discomfort, and stress score.

 1. Yenikomshian M, Jarvis J, Patton C, Yee C, Mortimer R, Birnbaum H, et al. Cardiac arrhythmia detection outcomes among patients monitored with the Zio patch system: a systematic literature review.
 Current Medical Research and Opinion.
 2019;35(10):1659-70.